levdjepko/levdjepko/README.md

 - 👋 Hi, I’m Lev!
-- 👀 I’m interested in all sorts of development, but mostly related to the data, ETL, and business logic (back-end)
+-  I’m interested in all sorts of development, but mostly related to the data, ETL, and business logic (back-end)
-- 🌱 Working on yet another Azure certification and building my .NET skillset :)
+- 🌱 Working on yet another Azure certification and building my  back-end skillset :)
-- I really enjoy solving tough problems, finding efficient solutions, and creating new classes for my collection!
+-  I enjoy solving tough problems, finding efficient solutions, and creating new classes for my collection!

 - 📫 You can reach me on *LinkedIn* (https://www.linkedin.com/in/lev-dzhepko/)